 The Rx: While pressing snooze isn't going to kill you, he still recommends trying to wake up when your alarm initially goes off.
 "If people attain the recommended amount of sleep—6-8 hours—and wake up to that first alarm, many will feel fresher and better for it, especially if you're looking to lead a healthier, more active life in the New Year," he says.

 You've Adopted an Overly Restrictive Diet

 While eating healthy is key to staying healthy, an overly restrictive diet rarely results in health benefits, points out David Greuner, MD, of NYC Surgical Associates.
 "Many trying to get healthier will commonly make dietary mistakes.
 When people decide to go on a diet, restriction is a common mistake," he says.
 Some examples are cutting out all carbs, sweets, or meals altogether.
 Although this may lead to fast weight loss, they are not always sustainable solutions.

-The Remedy Rx: Instead of going on a super restrictive diet, Dr. Greuner suggests creating overall lifestyle changes.
+The Rx: Instead of going on a super restrictive diet, Dr. Greuner suggests creating overall lifestyle changes.
 "Remember that having a cheat meal is okay," he points out.
 "Listening to our bodies is one of the most important parts of trying to get healthier!"

 You're Making Too Many Changes At Once